 Removing water chestnut plants is a fun and gratifying activity.
 How often can you do something so specific and visible to help the environment?
 Many new friendships are made while the work is underway.
 In addition to motorboats, we need canoeists, kayakers, and some people to serve as crew in the motorboats and to assist on land with unloading.

 If you can help, please contact the Jonah Center from our website here or subscribe to the Jonah Center Email Newsletter here (look for the sign-up form on the upper left side of the page), or call 860-398-3771.
 The Newsletter will give updates on our plans as the dates approach.
-You may also donate in support of these efforts via credit card from our home page.
+We thank our partners, the Connecticut River Conservancy and the Rockfall Foundation, for providing bags, gloves, and other assistance.
+You may donate in support of the Jonah Center via credit card from our home page, to cover organization and insurance costs.
 Your contributions and volunteer help are important and much appreciated.